privacyidea/shibboleth-plugin/README.md

 **If you want to set up a second authentication flow (e.g. for another privacyIDEA server or realm):<br>**
 - Add a new subflow called `authn/privacyIDEA2` to the mfa-authn-config.xml file.
 Note: Obviously, you need to adjust the flow transition map to your needs.
-- Example of the MFA flow configuration based on IP check: [mfa_config_example](docs/mfaConfigExample).
+- Example of the MFA flow configuration based on IP check: [MFA Config Example](docs/mfaConfigExample).
 - Copy the `privacyidea.properties` file to `privacyidea2.properties`.
 - Update the `privacyidea2.properties` file with the new configuration data.
 Note: Make sure to change each configuration variables names to `privacyidea2.*` in the `privacyidea2.properties` file.
 - Restart the Shibboleth IdP server to apply the changes and register new auth flow.

+### Translation:
+If you want to translate the plugin, you can use the `messages.properties` file located in `$idp_install_path/conf/authn/messages.properties`.<br>
+See shibboleth documentation for more information about the translation process: [Shibboleth - Translation](https://shibboleth.atlassian.net/wiki/spaces/IDP30/pages/2499314036/MessagesTranslation).